 - slide 1 of 3

 When establishing your collaborative learning stations to teach the Holocaust, you want to make sure you don't overwhelm the students with too much information.
-The Holocaust Memorial Museum website covers some interesting topics under the heading, "Nazi Rule".
-As you can see, there are SEVERAL topics with a wealth of information.
+The Holocaust Memorial Museum website covers some interesting topics under the heading, "German Rule".
+As you can see, there are several topics with a wealth of information.

 If you printed off each of these articles and placed them in your Green Station folder, it would be entirely too much for your students to comprehend in the short rotation sessions you are giving them.
 Each session at a station should last only fifteen or so minutes.
 If you are block-scheduled, you may be able to allow students to work at stations longer, but I would shoot for information and activities that only take twenty minutes to complete.

 At this station, I would focus on how and why Hitler came to power and what effect he had on the German people.
 Print this article about Hitler or set up two laptops that have the link already pulled up for students to read.
 Create questions that force students to analyze the time line displayed on the web page.
 It is very important that students recognize the other events going on in the world and how those events contributed to Hitler's rise to power.
 You may even have long sheets of butcher paper on the Green Station table or 11x17 pieces of paper for students to create their own time line after reading the article.
 Being able to read time lines correctly and also to create them are important reading skills for students to develop, and this activity will give students practice with both.

 After completing the time line activity, have students watch the Video of Hitler performing his speech to the German people.
 Create questions that probe students' thoughts for their reactions to Hitler's dynamic speaking style.
 What do they notice about his gestures, volume, and enthusiasm?
 Even though they may not understand German, students will be able to see the personality behind Hitler the man and have some sort of understanding of his enigmatic speaking abilities.